jfvilas/react-file-manager/frontend/README.md

 - **File & Folder Management**: View, upload, download, delete, copy, move, create, and rename files or folders seamlessly.
 - **Grid & List View**: Switch between grid and list views to browse files in your preferred layout.
+- **Search**: the navigation pane includes a search feature for filtering files on current directory.
+- **Status bar**: The navigation pane includes an optional status bar where info about current folder and info about current selection items is shown.
+- **View options**: The file manager includes view options like classical desktop file managers.
 - **Navigation**: Use the breadcrumb trail and sidebar navigation pane for quick directory traversal.
 - **Toolbar & Context Menu**: Access all common actions (upload, download, delete, copy, move,